 – Light it right.
 Set up a separate flash and bounce the light off a white umbrella to diffuse it.
 This will ensure that everyone is well-lit but also looks their best.
 You can put together that whole set-up for way cheap.
 Test out your lighting functionality the day before, during the rehearsal.
 Then, on the day of the event, you can put your camera on a tripod, get your lights in place, mark where it’ll be, and start snapping.

 Don’t want to break the bank buying lighting gear?
-Search your couch cushions and join us for Mike Hagen’s class, Build A DIY Home Studio.
+Search your couch cushions and join us for Mike Hagen’s class, DIY Photography: Lens Attachments, Filters, & Creative Effects

 – Create marks.
 To ensure that guests hit the right mark, put a marker of some kind on the floor.
 This can be just a designated area made with tape, or you can get creative.
 It’s also helpful to have some signs, which you can order online (like the one on the left, which comes from Wedding Affections, a really great Etsy shop) or make yourself.

 – Have a hard start and stop.
 Set up a specific time when everyone can get their photo taken.
 You don’t want to spend a ton of time snapping photo booth pictures (for fear that you might miss other moments), and you don’t want tons on a second-shooter who’s taking pictures essentially for free.
 Good times to offer this service are when guests are first arriving, right after the ceremony (when they’re coming into the reception area) or at the end of the night as people are leaving.

 Once you’ve got your time (and you’ve told the client explicitly when you’ll be doing the photo booth), put your second shooter or assistant on the job and let them snap the photos.
 Limit each guest or couple to two or three frames to keep people moving.